Greenlane Holdings, Inc.: Greenlane Appoints Rob Shields as Chief Growth Officer

 Experienced executive in scaling business and growing revenue

-BOCA RATON, FL / ACCESSWIRE / December 23, 2024 / Greenlane Holdings, Inc. ("Greenlane" or the "Company") (NASDAQ:GNLN), one of the premier global sellers of premium cannabis accessories, child-resistant packaging, and specialty vaporization products, today announced it that Rob Shields has been appointed to the new role of Greenlane's Chief Growth Officer (CGO), effective (Date).
-Shields has served as a consultant for Greenlane since (Date).
+BOCA RATON, FL / ACCESSWIRE / December 23, 2024 / Greenlane Holdings, Inc. ("Greenlane" or the "Company") (NASDAQ:GNLN), one of the premier global sellers of premium cannabis accessories, child-resistant packaging, and specialty vaporization products, today announced it that Rob Shields has been appointed to the new role of Greenlane's Chief Growth Officer (CGO), effective January 1, 2025.
+Shields has served as a consultant for Greenlane since October 2024.

 Shields is a trusted global sales and marketing leader with over 30 years of experience in growing purpose-driven consumer and business technology brands.
 In his new role, Shields will lead strategic growth initiatives focusing on expanding Greenlane's market reach, driving business development, and enhancing customer relationships.
 He is known for his strategic leadership, unwavering focus on consumer-centric innovation and commitment to ongoing transformation efforts.
 He joins Greenlane from MOOMOO Financial Canada, a leading online trading platform with over 24 million users, where, as President and Country Head, he was responsible for all aspects of market entry and expansion across Canada including regulatory,legal, human resources, marketing, and financial operations.
 Prior to joining MOOMOO Financial, Shields was Chief Marketing, Customer Experience & Sales Officer, at Questrade, one of Canada's leading, non-bank online brokerages with over $30 billion in assets under administration.
 Reporting directly to the CEO, Shields was accountable for 227 marketing and sales professionals and responsible for generating full funnel KPIs from awareness to conversion and revenue growth.
 Prior to Questrade, he held various senior sales, marketing and product development positions at Paymi, Pinpoint Marketing Partners, Canadian Tire Corporation, Hudson's Bay Company and Aeroplan.
 Shields began his career with Deloitte Consulting.